micbakos/ReleaseNotes/README.md

 * The chosen variant as defined in the configuration file
 * The commit from which the script will search the merge commits
 * The commit to which the script will stop the search
+* [OPTIONAL] The output file path.
+If no file specified the script will report to std-out.

 Both of the from-to attributes can be represented by the commit's hash or tag.